nios-students/docs/wiki/FAQ'S.md

 > Note: **This is nothing new it's a norm
 [Join our WhatsApp update channel**](https://whatsapp.com/channel/0029VamKd7w3LdQV8AqlNF1h)

 # I paid “Addmission Fees” Why should pay exam for public exams fees?
-(ONLY for Stream 1)
+(Only for Stream 1)

 Ans: Because the fees you paid it beginning was admission into NIOS.
 It covers your books and PCPs.
 You **must** to exam fees in order appear in the exam.
 Btw exam fee includes  question paper, answer booklet, fees for teachers who will check your answers, and other miscellaneous expenses.

+# Do authorised centres also do scams?